opensuiwallet/chrome-kit-docs/docs/Hooks/useSuiprovider.md

 ### Using the JsonRpcProvider interface

-But if you use the `JsonRpcProvider` provided by `useSuiProvider`, you can call the `sui_executeTransaction` RPC in a more convenient way:
+If you use the `JsonRpcProvider` provided by `useSuiProvider`, you can call the `sui_executeTransaction` RPC in a more convenient way:

 ```
 function YourComponent() {